IBM/protect-webapp-using-runtime-container-security/tutorial.md

 Now that the environment is provisioned, you can access it from the IBM Cloud CLI tool that you downloaded in the Prerequisites.

-Go to IBM Cloud Dashboard, click on Clusters under Resource Summary section, then click the name of the cluster that you created in step 1.
+Go to IBM Cloud Dashboard, click on Clusters under Resource Summary section, then click on the name of the cluster that you created in step 1.
 Then click on `Actions > Connect via CLI` as shown.

 ![](./images/connect-cli.png)